brian-kipkoech-tanui/Data-Structuresandalgorithms/README.md

 (Book: Data Structures and Algorithms in Python - Michale T. GoodRich, Robert Tamassia, Michael H. GoldWasser)
 - A stack is a collection of objects that are inserted and removed according to the LIFO(last-in, first-out)
 - A Stack is an Abstract Data Structure(ADT) such that an instance S supports the following two methods:
-a) S.push(e) - Add element e to the top of stack S
+1) S.push(e) - Add element e to the top of stack S
-b) S.pop() - Remove and return the top element from the stack S, an error occurs if the stack is empty.
+2) S.pop() - Remove and return the top element from the stack S, an error occurs if the stack is empty.